balaji-techascend/career-roadmap/roadmap.md

 > This file is your active Career Control System.
 > It is used to guide decisions, tradeoffs, and adjustments over time.
 >
-> If a decision is not constrained by the Baseline Truths and Leverage Decisions below,
+> If a decision is not constrained by the Baseline Truths, Leverage Decisions,
-> it does not belong here.
+> and Direction Commitments below, it does not belong here.

 ---